• Skip to primary navigation

 DROP and Deferred Retirement are popular features of FPPA defined benefit plans.

-The Deferred Retirement Option Plan, as explained in this video, is a way to build a cash account during your final years at your department.
-When you enter DROP, technically you’ll be retiring on paper.
-Your monthly lifetime benefit amount will be finalized, and FPPA will begin depositing that pension check into a self-directed account along with your member contributions each paycheck, as you continue to work for up to five more years.
+The Deferred Retirement Option Plan, as described in this video, is a way to build a cash account during your final years at your fire or police department.
+Technically, when you enter DROP you’ll be retiring on paper.
+Your monthly lifetime benefit amount will be finalized, and FPPA will begin depositing your pension checks into a self-directed account along with your Member contributions each paycheck, as you continue to work for up to five more years.

 When the DROP period ends, those deposited funds will be available to you as a lump sum.
 You’ll have various payment options available, but essentially the account is yours to use however you want.
 You’ll also begin receiving your monthly benefit checks.